-- The sleek ear mutation ends in a smooth point near the tip of the ear, lacking the notable tuft of fur near the tip that flares outward.
+- The pointed ear mutation ends in a smooth point near the tip of the ear, lacking the notable tuft of fur near the tip that flares outward.

 - The rounded ear mutation has a bit of fluff on the end but a notable curve on the tip to add the characteristic rounded shape.